U.N. sees serious setbacks in anti-drugs fight

 Fedotov, who said earlier this week that legalization was not a solution, told the meeting that dismantling the provisions of three international drug control conventions - one dating back to 1961 - would not help protect people’s health.

-The head of the International Narcotics Control Board, which monitors compliance with the conventions, said they had helped limit drugs use to medical and scientific purposes.
+The head of the International Narcotics Control Board (INCB), which monitors compliance with the conventions, said they had helped limit the use of narcotics to medical and scientific purposes.

 “Do we have the right to weaken the system that we took more than 100 years to put in place?”
-Raymond Yams asked.
+Raymond Yans asked.

 But another group, Drug Policy Futures, said: “The legalization of alcohol and tobacco have been a global public health disaster - why should we go down the same road by legalizing additional addictive drugs?”